A Survey of Token Compression for Efficient Multimodal Large Language Models: Discussions

 \textbf{Rethinking Evaluation Metrics.} Current evaluation methods for token compression techniques face limitations, hindering accurate and comprehensive comparisons.

-For methods requiring training, the interplay of various factors like training data and methodologies makes it challenging to isolate and directly compare the effectiveness of different approaches.
+For methods requiring training, various factors like training data and methodologies make it challenging to isolate and directly compare the effectiveness of different methods.

 For training-free token compression methods, current evaluations often rely on metrics such as the number of compressed tokens and FLOPs.
 However, these metrics offer an incomplete picture.
-While the number of compressed tokens provides a preliminary classification, the location where compression is applied significantly impacts the downstream computational load; earlier pruning generally leads to greater reductions.
+While the number of compressed tokens provides a preliminary classification, the compression location significantly impacts the downstream computational load; earlier pruning generally leads to greater reductions.
 Similarly, FLOPs, while useful for theoretical computational estimates, frequently do not accurately reflect actual inference speed.
 Therefore, for training-free methods, more practical metrics like Time To First Token (TTFT) and decoding latency per token are crucial for a more accurate assessment of real-world inference acceleration.

-\textbf{Evaluation Benchmarks Gap.} Current evaluation datasets for MLLM token compression, often relying on general multimodal benchmarks (Table~\ref{tab:benchmark}), provide insufficient granularity.
-For example, in challenging long video understanding tasks, performance hinges more on sparse frame sampling capturing key frames than on the specific token compression method.
+\textbf{Evaluation Benchmarks Gap.} Current evaluation datasets for MLLM token compression often rely on general multimodal benchmarks~(Table~\ref{tab:benchmark}), provide insufficient granularity.
+For example, in challenging long video understanding tasks, performance hinges more on sparse frame sampling, capturing key frames, than on the specific token compression method.
 This can obscure the true impact of token compression, making its efficacy appear negligible.
+Furthermore, relying solely on VQA datasets that demand only low-fidelity information is insufficient, as they lack the fine-grained sensitivity required to evaluate token compression.

-This reveals a critical gap: current datasets often fail to isolate and precisely measure the effect of token compression where it genuinely matters.
-Therefore, adopting evaluation methodologies similar to EffiVLM-Bench~\cite{wang2025effivlm}, which focuses on training-free acceleration evaluation, is crucial for accurately assessing the true efficacy and nuanced benefits of token compression methods.
+This reveals a critical gap: current datasets often fail to isolate and precisely measure the effect of token compression.
+Therefore, adopting specific designed evaluation methodologies like EffiVLM-Bench~\citep{wang2025effivlm}, VTC-Bench~\citep{liao2025we} and challenging benchmarks such as OCR~\citep{yu2016modeling} and temporal grounding~\citep{gao2017tall} benchmarks, is crucial for accurately assessing the true efficacy and nuanced benefits of token compression methods.